shapeshed/shapeshed.com/content/posts/the-browser-market-is-still-broken.md

-{
-  "title": "The browser market is still broken", "date": "2009-11-19T00:00:00+00:00",
++++
+date = "2009-11-19T00:00:00+00:00"
-  "description": "The current state of the browser market is harming the development of the web and things need to change", "tags": [
+description = "The current state of the browser market is harming the development of the web and things need to change" tags = ["Browsers", "Opinion"] title = "The browser market is still broken"

-    "Browsers",
-    "Opinion"
-  ]
-}
++++

 ## Some good news